The [Epic] Team

 I am passionate about teaching drunk yoga because adding a glass of wine to a vinyasa practice lifts the burden of trying to conceptualize a focus for the class.
 Without getting too philosophical I can provide a point of connection for a student to step onto their mat where the only foci are their breath and not spilling the wine.
 And if they spill their glass, that's okay, too;)

 Being born and raised in New York, it may come as no surprise to you that for most of my life, the concept of "me time" was entirely foreign.
 I was always on to the next thing, next place, next goal.
 If you asked me about stillness, I would have told you I don't speak the language.
-In a city that never sleeps, our minds don't either.
+In the city that never sleeps, our minds don't either.

 *In entered yoga*